polinabythebay/psoshnin.github.io--v3/source/about/index.markdown

 footer: true
 ---

-Hello!
-My name is Polina.
-I'm a senior at Wellesley.
-I'm from Alaska.
-I like to back-country ski and go on culinary adventures.
-I really like Rails.
-I created this blog so I can blog about the ins and outs of learning to develop with Rails.
+Hackito ergo sum -- in pseudo latin, "I hack therefore I am".
+I like to think of hacking as a yearning to excel in a meaningful field, which may involve engaging in benign and amusing shenanigans from time to time.

+I'm Polina and this is my blog.
+I like to post about topics I'm interested in and hacks I've done.
+If you'd like to get in touch: me [at] polina [dot] io.